Due: Mid-June, TBC

 • Innovation in course design, evaluation, promotion, organization, or achievement of educational objectives

 • Relevance to the needs of the target population

-• The potential value of the CME/CPD activity to transmit or apply existing knowledge to improve health outcomes and/or CPD
+• The potential value of the CME/CPD activity to transmit or apply existing knowledge to improve practice and health outcomes

 • This award recognizes substantial long term contributions, distinguished commitments or outstanding service to UBC FoM sponsored CPD/CME activities.